-The capability of licenced employers in the UK to source, engage, and retain the finest talent in the field remains central within the competitive landscape of businesses, especially for those who are heavily reliant on skilled workers sourced from outside the UK.
+The capability of licenced employers in the UK to source, engage, and retain the finest talent in the field remains central within the competitive landscape of businesses.
+This is especially for those who are heavily reliant on skilled workers sourced from outside the UK.

 For such employers, the first step in this challenging journey is to obtain a Certificate of Sponsorship (CoS) allocation.
-However, recent trends have exposed increasing challenges towards acquiring the CoS allocation, causing substantial disruptions in both business operations as well as employee well-being.
+However, recent trends have exposed increasing challenges towards acquiring the CoS allocation.
+This has caused substantial disruptions in both business operations as well as employee well-being.

 One of the challenges is the heightened scrutiny of CoS applications.
 Every application now undergoes a more thorough examination, leading to delays and, in many cases, rejections.